Rem Pitlick: San Jose Barracuda, Bakersfield Condors

+As a free agent, Pitlick opted to continue in the AHL by joining younger brother, Rhett, after signing a one-year contract with the Bakersfield Condors on June 25, 2025.

 International play

 Pitlick has represented Team USA at the 2015 World Junior A Challenge.

 Personal life

 Pitlick was born in Ottawa, Ontario when his father, Lance was a member of the Ottawa Senators and is a dual citizen of both Canada and the United States.

-His cousin Tyler Pitlick is also an NHL player; he currently plays for the St. Louis Blues.
-His younger brother, Rhett, was drafted by the Montreal Canadiens in the fifth round of the 2019 NHL Entry Draft.
-Rhett plays NCAA hockey for the University of Minnesota; played high school hockey for Chaska High School.

 His mother Lisa is also a former athlete.
 She attended the University of Minnesota and competed on Team USA's gymnastics team.
+His younger brother, Rhett, was drafted by the Montreal Canadiens in the fifth round of the 2019 NHL entry draft.
+Rhett played collegiate hockey for the University of Minnesota and Minnesota State Mavericks and played high school hockey for Chaska High School.
+His cousin Tyler Pitlick is also an NHL player; he last played for the New York Rangers.